 - Complete the Common Application.

 The NYU Game Center is seeking creative, passionate, and talented students for our undergraduate and graduate programs in game design.
-For undergraduate applications to the Game Center, a creative portfolio submitted via Slideroom is required in addition to the Common Application.
+For undergraduate applications to the Game Center, a creative portfolio submitted via Slate is required in addition to the Common Application.
 For graduate applications to the Game Center, both the academic application and creative portfolio must be submitted via Slate.

 |BFA Early Decision I||November 1, 2019|

 |BFA Regular Decision||January 5, 2020|

 Applicants interested in the BFA in game design can using the Common Application.
 Students can apply to our 4-year undergraduate Bachelor of Fine Arts (BFA) program as incoming freshmen or internal/external transfer students depending on their academic progress.

 For those who have completed their undergraduate degree and are seeking to further their education, development and knowledge in game design, we offer a 2-year Master of Fine Arts (MFA) program.
 Professional game experience is not required and applicants may come from a wide range of professional, personal, and educational backgrounds.
 Applications will become available in mid-September and are due January 1, 2020.